hohn/codeql-dataflow-sql-injection/codeql-dataflow-sql-injection.md

 With the dataflow configuration in place, we just need to provide the details for source(s), sink(s), and taint step(s).

-There are two more steps required to convert our previous queries for use in data flow.
-These are covered next.
+Some more steps are required to convert our previous queries for use in data flow.
+These are covered here.

 ### The isSink Predicate
 Note that our previous queries used `Expr` nodes, but the taint query requires